wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.3.7 =
+* fixed potential problem with timestamp fields having their datatype changed
+* dates and arrays are now made readable for inclusion in emails
+* improved security on list searches: prevent unwanted records from appearing
+* records added in the backend are now properly timestamped

 = 1.3.6 =
 * better handling of search and sort functions, pagination in frontend record list